 - Start by creating a completely controlled environment for your crop.
 Each facet added to increased production and better product.

-- Establish 16 to 18 hours of red/blue LED lighting for highest bud growth, and healthy fish. (the fish also need full spectrum lighting)
+- Establish 16 to 18 hours of red/blue LED lighting for the highest bud growth and healthy fish. (the fish also need full-spectrum lighting)

-Interesting side note: Today’s herb is of such high-quality, a user rarely sees any seeds.
+Interesting side note: Today’s herb is of such high quality, a user rarely sees any seeds.
 A few years back, they were added to increase the weight.
 Now, the seeds are removed so the consumer cannot grow their own plants.
 With the growing state legality of marijuana in states, people are raising a few plants for personal use.
 Seeds are now for sale online.

 - Indoor growing is best because it allows the control of all the growth factors and reduces the public view of your operation.
 Marijuana has been grown this way for decades, and the art and science of indoor growing are well established.
 The major difference is that aquaponics uses fish affluent and Fish-Friendly Mineral Rock Dust as the nutrient source instead of using hydroponic’ s chemicals or soil.